"Crested Gecko, Foundation Genetics"... a living entity, in pursuit of knowledge

 Why are we creating another morph guide?

 This is not another morph guide.
-We are laying the foundation of genetics, for Crested Geckos, by addressing proper genetic terminology and tackling the complex world of combo morphs in the community.
-We have been incorrectly using genetic terminology for a long time.
-Gathering the information needed to properly understand what is happening, requires significant effort and it has never been gathered in a single place to reference and learn until now.
-This document contains years of research and information that we wish to share with the community.
+We are laying the foundation of genetics, for crested geckos, by addressing proper genetic terminology and tackling the complex world of combo morphs in the community.
+We have been incorrectly using genetic terminology for a long time in the crested gecko community.
+This guide serves to correct misunderstandings and clearly define the language used when discussing crested gecko genetics.
+Here, we have gathered the information needed to properly understand crested gecko genetics in the present day.
+This requires significant effort and it has never been gathered in a single place to reference and learn until now.
+This document contains decades of research and information that we wish to share with the community and will evolve as we learn more about crested gecko genetics.
 It will add clarity to what is happening with trait interactions.
-We are presenting the information in a way so readers can understand genetics by building off previous sections.
-Cresteds are a species that produce phenotypes that are made from multiple wild-type traits.
-Ball Pythons are at a stage where 3-8 gene combos create complex interactions and this guide will help with verbiage used to help explain trait interactions when we are all discussing genetics.
-Making sure we are using the same definition, when using genetic terms, is one of the most important things to help clear up confusion amongst breeders.
+Our goal is to present the information in a way so readers can understand genetics by building off previous sections.
+Crested geckos are a species that produce phenotypes that are made from multiple wild-type traits.
+In contrast Ball Pythons are at a stage where 3-8 gene combos create complex interactions.
+At these beginning stages of crested gecko genetics, it is important to establish correct and standardized terminology.
+This guide explains trait interactions using corrected verbiage for all genetics within the community.
+This ensures that we are using the same definitions, when using genetic terms, and is one of the most important things to help clear up confusion amongst breeders.

-This is a long-overdue collaboration between breeders to classify and properly identify Crested gecko traits in the industry.
+This is a long-overdue collaboration between breeders to classify and properly identify crested gecko traits in the industry.
 We want to help enthusiasts understand the language when speaking about genetics and inheritance in groups along with providing this reference for clarification.
 This guide is endorsed by some of the most well know breeders, in the industry, including some that specialize in specific traits and bloodlines.
-We want this to be a living entity that continues to evolve as our understanding grows.
+This guide is a living entity that continues to evolve as our understanding grows.
 The information gathered is reviewed and collaborated on by industry leaders to form a consensus in the classification of traits.

 Table of Contents (click to travel to each section)